rgnvoss/uddc/README.md

 Installation:

-The easiest method is to download a copy of the gzipped tar (.tgz) file, upload to '/opt/proofpoint/' and uncompress.
-This should create the '/opt/proofpoint/uddc/' directory.
+The easiest method is to download a copy of the gzipped tar (.tgz) file, upload to server and uncompress.
+This should create the './uddc/' directory.
 This should contain 5 files:
 'example.dat', 'uddc', 'uddc.dat', 'uddc.sh', and 'README'.
 The
 output file will also be placed in this directory by default.